Church of the Holy Trinity, Bydgoszcz: Interiors

 In the nave one can notice the use of barrel vault with lunettes, while groin vaults are present in the transept.

 Inside space is divided by semicircular arcades with pilasters.
 Overall interiors decoration has been supervised in the 1920s by architect Adam Ballenstedt.

 Roger Sławski designed the benches, the pulpit, the confessional and the layout of the floor.
 Polychrome has been realized in 1926 by Leon and Władysław Drapiewski and stained glass windows by Wiktor Gosiecki from Gniezno.

-In the chancel stands a sculpture of the Holy Trinity, flanked by Saint Casimir and Saint Adalbert of Prague, realized by Władysław Marcinkowski from Poznan.
+In the chancel stands a sculpture of the Holy Trinity, flanked by Saint Casimir and Saint Adalbert of Prague, realized by Władysław Marcinkowski from Poznań.
 The painting in the chapel of the Virgin Mary dates back to the original church décor.

 The pipe organ was built in 1912 by Paul Voelkner: it features more than 40 organ stops and is served by the church exceptional acoustics environment.

 The edifice has been registered on the Kuyavian-Pomeranian Voivodeship Heritage List Nr.601222 Reg.A/752, on 20 September 1971.